 The best known regional body is Transport for London (TfL) which has been around for some time and was established under different legislation.
 It stands alone in its own right unlike its metropolitan equivalents, Transport for Greater Manchester (TfGM) (the executive arm of the Greater Manchester Combined Authority) and Transport for the West Midlands (TfWM) (the executive arm of the West Midlands Combined Authority, centred around Birmingham) which confusingly are not regional transport bodies but are members of Transport for the North and Midlands Connect respectively.

 Since 2016, the Cities and Local Government Devolution Act 2016 paved the way for a new wave of regional transport bodies to be set up.

 - Transport for the North - received its statutory status in 2018.

-Recognising that regional bodies appear to be back in favour, it makes sense for transport groups and people or organisations with an interest in transport issues to get involved with these new bodies.
-Given that it can be difficult for an organisation covering a small geographical area to engage with a regional body, we are keen that where possible and where people want to do so, they work together to form a network (informally or formally) to help give the issues important to them a voice at this strategic level.
-Otherwise, there is a danger the regional transport body will end up focusing on the big infrastructure road and rail projects to the exclusion of much else.
+Therefore, it makes sense for people or organisations with an interest in transport to get involved with these bodies.
+Given the difficulty for an organisation covering a small geographical area to engage with a regional body, we're keen to help people work together to form a network (informally or formally) to give the issues important to them a voice at this strategic level.
+Otherwise, there's a danger the regional transport body will focus on big road and rail projects to the exclusion of much else.